learnbaydev/bloglearnbay_v2/posts/top-7-women-full-stack-software-develope-the-inspiration-for-all-women-in-tech.md

 <Image src="https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/fwomen-8.jpg" style="width:100%" class="img" alt="A portrait of Lyndsey Padget."/>

-Lyndsey is a Kansas City-based full-stack Javascript developer.Her 15 years of experience in web and software development has been gained from her work with top companies and startups.
+Lyndsey is a Kansas City-based full-stack Javascript developer.Her 15 years of experience in web and Software Development has been gained from her work with top companies and startups.

 Lyndsey is a MEAN stack expert in Express, MongoDB, Angular (2-7), and NodeJS.
 She has a great experience in Typescript, Javascript, and Coffeescript - ES5/6/7.
 She even walks TDD and specializes in designing maintainable intuitive RESTful APIs, release management strategies, and Git workflows.